Why Study the Liberal Arts & Sciences?

 “According to a 2018 survey by the National Association of Colleges and Employers, the three attributes of college graduates that employers considered most important were written communication, problem-solving and the ability to work in a team.
 Quantitative and technical skills both made the top 10, alongside other “soft” skills like initiative, verbal communication and leadership.
 In the liberal arts tradition, these skills are built through dialogue between instructors and students, and through close reading and analysis of a broad range of subjects and texts.”Harvard Kennedy School, September 2019|

-A Liberal Arts Degree is Preparation for Future Success
+A Liberal Arts and Sciences Degree Is Preparation for Future Success

 … the ever-expanding tech sector is now producing career opportunities in fields… that specifically require the skills taught in the humanities.
 To thrive in these areas, one must be able to communicate effectively, read subtle social and emotional cues, make persuasive arguments, adapt quickly to fluid environments, interpret new forms of information while translating them into a compelling narrative and anticipate obstacles and opportunities before they arise.
 Programs like English or history represent better preparation…for the demands of the newly emerging “rapport sector” than vocationally oriented disciplines like engineering or finance.Author of "A Practical Education", 2017|

-A Liberal Arts Degree Is More Important Than Ever
+A Liberal Arts and Sciences Degree Is More Important Than Ever

 The reality is we need the social and critical communication skills that are best honed in the liberal arts.
 According to the Harvard Business Review, while technical skills are important, “What matters now is not the skills you have but how you think.
 Can you ask the right questions?
 Do you know what problem you’re trying to solve in the first place?”
 They remind us there is a “long list of successful tech leaders who hold degrees in the humanities.
 To mention just a few CEOs: Stewart Butterfield, Slack, philosophy; Jack Ma, Alibaba, English; Susan Wojcicki, YouTube, history and literature; Brian Chesky, Airbnb, fine arts.”The Daily Beast, December 2018|